SirIle/openslava-docker/dockerfiles/core/README.md

+# Core container

 This container includes the following:
-	- Consul (runs in bootstrap mode as the Consul master node)
+	- Consul 0.4.0 (runs in bootstrap mode as the Consul master node)
+	- Consul UI 0.4.0
-	- Logstash 1.4.1
+	- Logstash 1.4.2
 	- ElasticSearch 1.1.1
-	- Nginx + Kibana
+	- Nginx + Kibana 3.0.1

 Core acts as the place to push the logs to using rsyslog and also acts as the base container for Consul.
 The startup script names the